Rodeo FX

-Rodeo FX is a visual effects company involved in projects in the film, television and advertising industry.
-The company currently has studios in Montreal, Quebec City, Munich and Los Angeles.
+Rodeo FX is a Canadian visual effects and creative company offering services in visual effects, advertising, animation, and experiential.
+The company currently has studios in Montreal, Quebec City, Toronto, Vancouver, Paris and Los Angeles.

 History

 Rodeo FX was founded in 2006 in Montreal, Canada, by Sébastien Moreau and started producing visual effects for feature films in 2007.
 In 2013, the company started producing visual effects for television for the first time, creating over 150 visually altered shots for the fourth season of the HBO fantasy series Game of Thrones.
 In early 2014, it expanded outside of Montreal for the first time, opening an office in Quebec City, which now employs 35 animators and VFX-artists.
 In December 2014, following its acquisition of the VFX company Hatch FX, Rodeo FX opened an office in Los Angeles.
 According to Jordan Soles, Rodeo's vice president of technology and development, the step was taken to bring the company closer to the studios, directors and the film development process itself.
-In November 2017, the company announced the opening of a new office in Munich, Germany, to establish a hub for the visual effects market in Europe.
+In November 2017, the company announced the opening of a new office in Munich, Germany, to establish a hub for the visual effects market in Europe, but has since moved to their European office to Paris, France as of June 2023.
+On March 27, 2025, it was announced that Rodeo FX would acquire Mikros Animation, after Technicolor Group filed for bankruptcy.

-The studio's VFX work has been rewarded on many occasions, including six Visual Effects Society Award for visual effects; these included two for the television series Game of Thrones and four for motion pictures.
+The studio's VFX work has been rewarded on many occasions, including an Academy Award and BAFTA for their work on the Golden Compass as well as many Visual Effects Society Award for visual effects; these included two for the television series Game of Thrones and four for motion pictures.
 The company has also received three Emmy Award for Outstanding Special Effects for its participation in the TV series Game of Thrones as well as three HPA (Hollywood Professional Association) Awards for the same series.